 RESEARCH RESULTS SHOW IMPROVED NUE

 Research trials conducted by independent land grant universities found fall-applied ammonia treated with CENTURO stabilizer was more efficient than untreated spring-applied anhydrous ammonia, oftentimes a recommended best management practice by universities.
-Across a two-year study in Nebraska, Illinois and Missouri, CENTURO increased the nitrogen-use efficiency (NUE) of anhydrous.
-Additionally, the research found fall-applied CENTURO treated ammonia increased corn yield by an average of 8 bu/A compared to untreated fall-applied ammonia (Figure 1) and by an average of 7 bu/A in spring applications.
+Across a study from 2016-2018 in Nebraska, Illinois and Missouri, CENTURO increased the nitrogen-use efficiency (NUE) of anhydrous.
+Additionally, the research found fall-applied CENTURO treated ammonia increased corn yield by an average of 6 bu/A compared to untreated fall-applied ammonia (Figure 1) and by an average of 6 bu/A in spring applications.
 “CENTURO will provide peace of mind primarily with three emphases,” said Dr. Nelson.
 “Risk management for one thing, flexibility and ultimately, yield.
 That yield increase in the presence of CENTURO is a big thing when we’re looking at an effective return on investment.”

 CENTURO PRODUCT DETAIL PAGE